 - Up-front construction costs to build the project are covered by debt and equity investors, meaning that the city will not have to provide any up-front capital investment.

-You may also wish to mention or explicitly include the “value” of any ancillary benefits this deal would provide to your community in addition to GHG emissions reduction impact.
-These values might include local workforce development or local air quality and health benefits.
-See the Prioritize Specific Renewable Energy Initiatives section in “Getting Started” for links to tools that can help quantify these benefits.
+You may also wish to mention or explicitly include the value of any ancillary benefits this deal would provide to your community.
+These values might be influenced by: the social cost of carbon, local workforce development, environmental benefits, or local air quality and health benefits.
+See the Short-List and Prioritize Specific Renewable Energy Initiatives section in “Getting Started”, as well as the Off-Site PPA Pitch Deck Template, for links to tools that can help quantify these benefits.

 NREL’s System Advisor Model (SAM) is an excellent tool to understand the potential costs of renewable energy systems given certain inputs.
 NREL published the Excel model which lies behind SAM’s utility-scale project calculations here.